 Works of art survive the ravages of time only through constant care and our efforts to preserve them for the enjoyment of future generations is dependent on your cooperation.
 Help us provide a safe environment for the art and our visitors by following our most important policies:

 Weapons, food, and drink (including water bottles) are not allowed in Phoenix Art Museum.
 Exceptions: baby bottles, "sippy cups", breastfeeding, and medically-required supplies.

 We maintain a smoke-free environment in both the Museum and Dorrance Sculpture Garden.

 Luggage, packages, umbrellas, and bags exceeding 11" x 15" cannot be taken into the galleries and must be stored in our free lockers in the lobby.

 Artwork is viewed with eyes only.

-The artwork in the Museum is not to be touched.
+Artworks in the Museum are not to be touched.
 For your safety and for the preservation of the artwork, stand at least one foot away (12 inches) from the piece you are viewing.
 This lets other visitors share the view and helps prevent accidents.
 We also ask that you do not lean against or touch walls, pedestals, and cases.

 Young Art Patrons